What To Do For Leg Cramps

 - Take a multivitamin supplement daily to insure you are getting the nutrients necessary for correct muscle function.

 - If you suffer from night cramps, stretch your calf muscles before going to bed.

-- If you are taking medicines that are known to cause leg cramps, ask your doctor if he may be able to prescribe a different medication.
+- If you are taking medicines that are known to cause leg cramps, ask your podiatrist if there may be a different medication to prescribe.
 Do not just stop taking the medication.